Looking for the right online community platform to host your business’s branded community?

 You can create a Vibely community for free, with no limit on the number of members, ambassadors, or super administrators.
 But on the free plan, you can’t accept recurring payments.
 The Mastermind plan unlocks payments and takes a 10% cut of revenue.

 Update!
 Kajabi is excited to announce that we have acquired Vibely.
 Their ground-breaking community platform will become the foundation for the new and improved communities experience on Kajabi.
 Exciting features like live calls, challenges, leaderboards, accountability tools, real-time chat, and more are just around the corner.
-Learn more here, and even snag a spot on the early access waitlist!
+Learn more here!

 The best online community software solution company